 Colorectal Cancer Screening

-Men and women who have average risk of developing colorectal cancer should have their first colonoscopy at age 50.
-Talk with your primary care doctor to determine when screening should begin for you, the appropriate interval between tests, and which screening test is most suitable.
+Men and women who have average risk of developing colorectal cancer should have their first colonoscopy at age 45.
+Talk with your primary care doctor to determine when screening should begin for you given your family and personal medical history, the appropriate interval between tests, and which screening test is most suitable.
 Learn more about colorectal cancer screening.

 Cervical Cancer Screening

-Talk with your doctor about screening with a PAP test and your personal risk factors for cervical cancer.
-Women at average risk of developing cervical cancer screening should begin having PAP tests at age 21.
+Talk with your doctor about screening with an HPV or a PAP test and your personal risk factors for cervical cancer.
+According to the American Cancer Society, cervical cancer testing (screening) should begin at age 25.
 Learn more about cervical cancer screening.

 Lung Cancer Screening